Addiction and Recovery: Christ-centered Education and Prayer Service

 Divorce Recovery for Adults

 Six-week series dealing with issues of adjusting to change, stages of grieving, forgiveness, children's issues, and rebuilding healthy relationships.
-Next class will be each Wednesday, June 21-August 2, 6:30-8pm in A389.
+Next class will be in January 2018.
+We will meet Wednesday evenings for 6 weeks.
 For more information, please contact Rev. Shebbie Shields at .
+Registration will open in late fall.

 Fish and Loaves Meal Assistance